 Lin Kobayashi, Co-Founder and Chair of the Board

 Ms. Kobayashi began her career at Morgan Stanley and holds an MA in International Education Policy Analysis from Stanford University and a BA in Development Economics from the University of Tokyo.
-More recently, Ms. Kobayashi was honored with the title of “Young Global Leader 2012” by the World Economic Forum, was selected as a “Change-maker of the Year 2013” and “Nikkei Woman of the Year 2015” by Nikkei Business, one of Japan’s top business magazines.
+More recently, Ms. Kobayashi was honored with the title of “Young Global Leader 2012” by the World Economic Forum, was selected as a “Change-maker of the Year 2013”, “Nikkei Woman of the Year 2015” by Nikkei Business, one of Japan’s top business magazines, and “Management Award of the Year 2016” by Zaikai, another top business magazine in Japan.
 She is currently a member of the Committee for Japan’s Future under the Council on Economic and Fiscal Policy, as well as a member of the Council for the Implementation of Education Rebuilding, Cabinet Secretariat.

 Mamoru Taniya, Representative Founder and Director of the Board

 While Mamoru Taniya serves as Chairman & CEO of Asuka Holdings, Inc., his life work is to develop projects and services that match the needs of the times.
 Some of his many successful initiatives include the launch of Lifenet Insurance Company, Japan’s first online insurance company, and the development of “studio yoggy,” a pioneering yoga studio which has contributed to the popularization of yoga in Japan.
 Mr. Taniya also started the Campus for H Inc., a venture health care company that develops and markets innovative corporate wellness programs including mindfulness.
 As both an entrepreneur and a father of two, he came up with the ISAK concept in 2005.
 Mr. Taniya is a 1983 graduate of Nada Senior High School and received his B.A. in law from the University of Tokyo in 1987.